Bittrex Review: Complete Exchange Overview

 Let’s move onto one of the most important aspects of Bittrex.
 That is their trading platform and matching engine.

 The trading platform was upgraded in 2018 and a much more user-friendly interface was introduced.
-The Bittrex trading / matching engine is also custom built and is able to handle extensive load while matching the trades within milliseconds.
+The Bittrex trading / matching engine was also custom built and is able to handle extensive load while matching the trades within milliseconds.

 The main trading interface is given below.
 At the top you have the price chart and the depth chart.
 These are not both visible and you will have to toggle between them in order to view one other the other.
 Below that you have the order books together with the order form.